andreasabel/inCode/entry/functor-combinatorpedia.md

     where you want a giant infinite sparse array of `f a`s, each at a given position, with many gaps between them.

-    I've skipped over the the induced semigroupoidal functor, which is `ComposeT Flagged Steps`; it requires an extra boolean "flag" because of some of the quirks of nonemptiness.
+    I've skipped over the the "non-empty" version, which is `ComposeT Flagged Steps`; it requires an extra boolean "flag" because of some of the quirks of nonemptiness.
 I feel it is even less useful than `Steps`.